MarkRBest/markrbest.github.io/_posts/2020-12-07-mcmc-for returns.md

 * $$\sigma$$: +0.00325
 * $$\alpha$$: +1.44022

-However these numbers are not that useful since we could have just gotten them from scipy.stats.skewnormal.fit(data).
+However, these numbers are not that useful since we could have just gotten them from scipy.stats.skew-normal.fit(data).
 The interesting information is in the trace distributions.
 Notice we use burned_trace and not trace, the reason for this is that the first values in the monte carlo simulation are likely to be a long way from the correct values.
-For this reason the first x samples are often discarded to remove their influence from the final values.
+For this reason, the first x samples are often discarded to remove their influence from the final values.

 ![trace_plot](/assets/2020-12-07/trace-plot.png)